LLNL/UnifyFS/docs/run.rst

 ================================
-  Starting & Stopping in a Job
+Run UnifyFS
 ================================

-In this section, we describe the mechanisms for starting and stopping UnifyFS in a user's job allocation.
+This section describes the mechanisms to start and stop the UnifyFS server processes within a job allocation.

-Overall, the steps taken to run an application with UnifyFS include:
+Overall, the steps to run an application with UnifyFS include:

     1. Allocate nodes using the system resource manager (i.e., start a job)